valerioviale/ScrapeNameAndRoleFromLinkedin/README.md

 After logging in, the script retrieves the name, last name, and role of each of the 10 first people listed on the LinkedIn search results page n_pages times.
 Each iteration, the script retrieves the data, creates a new set of data scraped from a linkedin page a paste it in an excel file

+If you start the program another time, it is going to append the new data in the same excel file.